 I did not send thank you cards after PPS.
 I went back and greeted whoever was around the booth and chatted very briefly thanking them for the great interview (with specific things that we talked about) and how excited I was to hear from them again.
 Some people deliver cards onsite, others mail them following PPS.
 Considering how fast the turnaround is for getting onsite interviews it seemed more sensible to me to go chat in person wherever possible.
 I specifically avoided emails at this stage on the advice of friends who had successfully navigated this process and interviewers who said that these generally get deleted immediately.
 Although I read the ones I received this is undeniably true in most cases.
 Engage to your comfort level but be careful not to overdo it.

 Generally, you will hear about onsite invitations within 24-48 hours of PPS ending, earlier if a program stops interviewing earlier or you are stand out candidate.
 Of the six programs I applied to, I received five onsite invitations, three of which were by phone before I got on the plane to come home.
 One was by email the next week; the last was by phone the following week.
 Many programs will email you to let you know that you were not selected to continue, but this is not common.
 I did my best to not hold my breath too hard (though it is hard not to be nervous!).

 I should note that none of my programs had selective receptions that I was waiting on invitations for, unlike most Rutgers programs.
-For those programs if you do not receive a reception invitation by the second or third day of PPS you are generally out of the running.
+For those programs if you do not receive a reception invitation by the second or third day of PPS it is a good indication that you are likely out of the running.

 Completing Any Additional Applications